 You have officially made the decision to incorporate ducks onto the property.
 However, which breed to add is the question.

 Should it be about egg color?
-The Cayuga duck breed has the ability to lay various shades of grey to charcoal colored eggs.
+The Cayuga duck breed has the ability to lay eggs in various shades of grey to charcoal colors.